 We aim to admit around five new undergraduate students in Geography each year.
 We encourage students to solve problems by working in groups as well as independently, to develop their own ideas and to think critically.
 Murray Edwards students often choose overseas topics for their Part II dissertations and spend much of the long vacation at the end of their second year in populated or remote, wet or dry, hot or cold parts of our planet.
 In College, we organise an annual Murray Edwards College Geography Dissertation Conference where third years present their own research findings.
 We also host the Annual Geography Dinner and end of year dinner.
 The student-run Geography Society offers other events and activities throughout the year.

 A Level: A*AA with A* in Geography (if offered) or an essay subject

-IB: 7 in IB Higher Level Geography (if offered) or IB Higher Level essay subject
+IB: 42, 776 with 7 in IB Higher Level Geography (if offered) or IB Higher Level essay subject

 No specific subjects are required.

-Murray Edwards Geography applicants are not required to take either a pre-interview or at-interview assessment.
+Murray Edwards Geography applicants are not required to take either a pre-registered or Cambridge College registered assessment.

 Geography applicants are not asked to submit written work to the College.